 The Fenêtre de Ferret (the window of Ferret) is a 8,851 ft / 2.698 m high mountain pass on the border of Switzerland and Italy, located in the canton of Wallis/Valais.
 The canton is bilingual, but in this area the main language is French.

-A note for American hikers: like in most other European campsites, there are no picnic tables (or fireplaces) on campsites.
-So bringing lightweight camp chairs is a good idea.
+A note for American hikers: like in most other European campsites, there are no picnic tables (nor fireplaces) on the sites.
+Bringing lightweight camp chairs is a good idea.

 La Fouly has a small grocery store and an outdoor shop next to one of the hotels.
-Be prepared that the shop is very expensive, as to be expected in such a remote village.
+Be prepared that the groceries are very expensive, as to be expected in such a remote village.
 The hotels offer rooms and dormitories.
 There is also a small restaurant in the village with good pizza’s.